 When Google announced the “Penguin Update” they officially called it an algorithm-change which was supposed to stem the tides of webspam.

-During the announcement, they did not mention that the update was called Penguin internally.
+During the announcement, Google did not mention that the update was called Penguin.
 Therefore it was generally known as the “Webspam Update”.